 The Wildland-Urban Interface (WUI) is defined as the location where structures and communities meet or intermingle with undeveloped wildland.
-In the U.S., over 46 million homes in over 70,000 communities have been built in the WUI.
+In the USA, over 46 million homes in over 70,000 communities have been built in the wildland-urban interface.
 Since 2000 in California alone, an average of over one thousand structures per year have been lost to WUI fires.
-An improved understanding of WUI fire dynamics is critical to assessing and improving current methods of reducing structure ignitions.
-The objective of this project is to determine fire behavior at the Wildland Urban Interface (WUI) by developing a WUI fire and ember exposure scale and conducting post fire incident reconnaissance and analysis.
-The data will be collected through laboratory- and field-scale experiments.
-Post-fire analysis will be used to identify structural vulnerabilities to WUI fire.
-These results will be incorporated into the NIST Disaster and Failure Studies Repository and will allow for validation of the NIST WUI Fire Dynamic Simulator computer fire model.
-The increased understanding and data are being used by standards organizations to guide the development of new standards and provide the scientific basis for new performance-based requirements with the intent to make structures more resistant to firebrand attack.
-The results of this research will allow improved fire-resistance of building components, structures and communities which will improve the resilience of WUI communities.
+An improved understanding of WUI fire dynamics and structure ignition mechanisms is critical to improving structure and community resistance to WUI fires.
+Post-fire data collection and analysis reveal how WUI fire behavior is driven by the interactions among fuel, weather, and terrain and the roles played by heat, embers, and direct flame impingement.
+This knowledge is organized through a WUI fire and ember exposure scale.
+Post-fire analysis also shows how fire behavior is modified by defensive actions, both active and passive.
+Building and community vulnerabilities identified through post-fire analysis, including fences and woodpiles, are further investigated through laboratory experiments.
+Field-scale experiments provide data for development and validation of the NIST's Fire Dynamic Simulator computer fire model.
+The increased understanding and data are used by standards organizations to guide the development of new standards and provide the scientific basis for new performance-based requirements, with the intent to make structures more resistant to fire and firebrand attack.
+The results of this research will allow improved fire resistance of building components, structures and communities, which will improve the resilience of WUI communities.

 For example, at The Trails community in San Diego, CA, the Witch/Guejito fires in 2007 destroyed 74 homes and damaged 16.
 Out of the 74 destroyed homes 12 had wood shake roofs (of varying ages and treatments), while 37 had Spanish tile roofs (with and without bird stops), 24 had composite roofs and there was one metal roof.
 The wood shake roofs were present in 16% of the destroyed structures, while the Spanish tile roofs were present in 50% of structures.
 There were 245 structures within the fire line at the Trails.
 For the performance of roofs within the fireline 100% of wood shake roofs exposed were destroyed while only 24% of Spanish tile roofs were destroyed.
 By documenting all structures within the fire line, the relatively high (all other factors being equal) vulnerability of wood shake roofs stands out.
 While quantifying structure survivability is a complex process that involves construction particulars and measures of fire and ember exposure, the above example illustrates how misleading partial information can be.